Hollow Metal Door Nomenclature

 A frame that is formed with an integral pocket or recess in the area of the stop to receive gasket or seals.

-KNOCKED DOWN:
+KNOCK DOWN:

 A frame product that is shipped disassembled, commonly abbreviated “KD.”